boweiliu/pty-example/WIP.md

 - [x] Delete extraneous vite code
 - [x] Test end2end with tmux/vim

-- [ ] investigate whether [esc] is being properly transmitted from xterm into pty
+- [x] investigate whether [esc] is being properly transmitted from xterm into pty
-  - [ ] install python3.12 in order to run pip keyboard logger
+  - [x] install python3.12 in order to run pip keyboard logger
 - [ ] look into https://xtermjs.org/docs/api/addons/attach/ ?

 Now should have parity with the other example.

+- [ ] track sessions so that 2 windows don't share the same state
+- [ ] add ability to resize windows (helps with fullscreen, and we'll need it too)
+  - [ ] use a wsocket side channel to transmit sizing and other meta information that the server side pty needs to know about as well